pagekit/docs/developer-basics/module-config.md

 ## Read module config

 To read the config of a module, you can access the `config` property of the module instance.
-This config is the result of both the default config stored inside the `index.php` and overwriting changes which are stored in the database.
+This config is the result of both the default config stored inside the `index.php` and changes that are stored in the database.

 ```php
 use Pagekit\Application;